 To develop a reputation as a cutting-edge college by use of new technologies and platforms to disseminate digital content.

-Roles and responsibilities for implementing this strategy and providing continuing support will lie with the Online Media Developer and Web/Multimedia Developer from the College, the Corporate Web Team, the Heads of Schools, and Departmental Digital Leads.
+Roles and responsibilities for implementing this strategy and providing continuing support will lie with the Online Media Developer and Web/Multimedia Developer from the College, the Corporate Web Team, the Heads of Schools, Departmental Digital Leads, and staff overseeing research blogs and social media accounts.

 The college will provide technical infrastructure in the form of corporate page management, social media tools, and blog templates.
 Lead in and support in the creation of dynamic content such as video, audio (e.g. podcasts), graphics, and photographs.
 Roll-out workshops and training for the effective use of online platforms.
 Support staff in accessing and using hardware and software effectively within the schools.
 Create user groups in order to coordinate content, social media delivery, and facilitate discussion between leads and the college web development team to install confidence and up-to-date knowledge.
 Distribute easy-to-follow best practice guides on how users can generate content.
 Provide quality assurance by monitoring blogs and social media and providing reflective feedback where appropriate.
 Make sure there is clear guidance available so that staff can feel confident taking ownership of content production and directing students in the process.